Drinking in public: China

 The drinking culture in China has historically been strong and is actively growing.
 It is seen as a social and cultural staple, with alcohol consumption being broadly accepted in society and featuring heavily in both traditional Chinese folklore and modern-day media.
-As the Chinese economy developed and the average disposable per citizen increased alcohol consumption increased with it, but drinking culture only really started to flourish after the de-regulation of China's previously monopolized alcohol market in the reform era of the 1970s and '80s.
+As the Chinese economy developed and the average disposable income per citizen increased alcohol consumption increased with it, but drinking culture only really started to flourish after the de-regulation of China's previously monopolized alcohol market in the reform and opening up era of the 1970s and '80s.
 Since then China's alcohol market has become the single-largest in the world.
 Alcohol regulations and laws are described as "lax" and alcohol is sold anywhere from convenience stores to street stalls.
 Since 2017 there has not been any law specifically regulating the marketing of alcohol, leading to advertisements of alcoholic beverages being commonplace in public spaces and even commonplace in broadcasts from state-owned companies like CCTV.
 Drinking in public is widely accepted and there are no laws against publicly consuming alcohol.
 Alcohol taxes are low and tariffs on imported alcohol have been dramatically reduced since China joined the WTO in 2001, leading to low alcohol prices and increased overall consumption.